 The formula above will treat empty strings returned by formulas as not empty.
 If you have empty strings returned by formulas in the criteria range, you can adjust the criteria like this:

-This version of the formula will treat empty string returned by formulas as blank.
+This version of the formula will treat empty strings returned by formulas as blank.

 In this formula, we are literally removing values we don't want to average.
 The FILTER function is configured to return only values in C5:C16 when cells in D5:D16 are not empty.
 FILTER returns the 8 values in the data that meet this condition directly to the AVERAGE function: